Confident Neural Network Regression with Bootstrapped Deep Ensembles: Bootstrapped Deep Ensembles

-We assume that this retraining captures solely the variance due to the random targets.
-A standard assumption of the parametric bootstrap is that the distributions of the difference of the first model and the true model, and the difference of the retrained model and the first model, are similar \cite{efron1982jackknife}.
+This retraining is meant to capture solely the variance due to the random targets.
+A standard assumption of the parametric bootstrap is that the distributions of the difference of the first model and the true model, and the difference of the retrained model and the first model, are similar \citep{efron1982jackknife}.
 In our case this assumption translates to: \begin{assumption} Let $\hat{\hat{f}}_{i}(\bm{x})$ denote the predictions of a retrained ensemble member.
-The difference between $\hat{f}_{i}(\bm{x})$ and $\hat{\hat{f}}_{i}(\bm{x})$ is normally distributed with zero mean and \\variance $\sigma^{2}_{\textnormal{d}}(\bm{x})$:
+The difference between $\hat{f}_{i}(\bm{x})$ and $\hat{\hat{f}}_{i}(\bm{x})$ is normally distributed with zero mean and variance $\sigmad(\bm{x})$:

-\end{assumption} As an estimate for $\sigma^{2}_{\text{d}}(\bm{x})$ we therefore use
+\end{assumption} As an estimate for $\sigmad(\bm{x})$, we therefore use

-In a parametric model Assumptions \ref{assumption2} and \ref{assumption3} hold asymptotically, as we show in \cref{assumptionsjustification}.
-Therefore, they appear to be a logical first choice, also for finite data.
-We observed that these assumptions hold empirically in most of our simulations, as we demonstrate in \cref{assumptionsjustification}.
-The coverage values that we found, given in \cref{results} also indicate that these assumptions are reasonable.